bensonlew/mj/readme.txt

 Git is a distribute version control system.
-Git is a free software distributed inder GPL.
+Git iis a free software distributed inder GPL.
 Git hsa a mutable index called stage
 Git TRAVK changed 456
-Creat a new branch is quick
+Creating a new branch is quick & simple